 The effects of renal impairment, hepatic impairment, age, or gender on mometasone furoate pharmacokinetics have not been adequately investigated.

 Formal drug-drug interaction studies have not been conducted with the SINUVA Sinus Implant.

-The safety and efficacy of the SINUVA Sinus Implant was evaluated in 400 patients, 18 years of age and older, with nasal polyps and a history of ethmoid sinus surgery.
-The development program included a trial of 6 months duration (Study 1: NCT01732536) and another trial of 90 days duration (Study 2: NCT02291549).
+The SINUVA Sinus Implant was evaluated in 450 patients, 18 years of age and older, with chronic rhinosinusitis with nasal polyps and a history of ethmoid sinus surgery.
+The development program included a trial of 6 months duration (Study 1: NCT01732536), another trial of 90 days duration (Study 2: NCT02291549), and a repeat placement study of 1-year duration (Study 3: NCT03358329) [see ADVERSE REACTIONS].
 The efficacy of SINUVA Sinus Implant is based primarily on Study 2 as described below.